 Fathom can take your DMLS part to the next level by offering in house finishing options to meet your needs.
-We can also manage all of your outsource finishing needs of your DMLS parts.
-Parts “as built” off DMLS machines have a “raw” finish comparable to a fine investment cast, with a surface roughness of approximately 350 R a- µ inch or R a-µm 8.75, or a medium turned surface.
+We can also manage any outsource finishing needs for your DMLS parts.
+Parts built on a DMLS machine have a raw, rough finish comparable to a fine investment cast, with a surface roughness of approximately 350 R a- µ inch or R a-µm 8.75, or a medium turned surface.
 This surface roughness can be improved all the way up to 1 R a- µ inch or R a-µm 0.025, qualifying as a super mirror finish.
 There are several processes available that can be used to achieve the desired surface roughness or finish.

 Abrasive blasting is the operation of forcibly propelling a stream of abrasive material (media) against a surface under high pressure to smooth a rough surface.
 Abrasive blasting services are included standard for all DMLS projects.
 If a “raw” DMLS part is desired, this should be noted at the time of the RFQ when addressing the desired surface roughness.
 Abrasive blasting with grit and ceramic media provides a satin, matte finish of approximately 150 R a- µ inch or R a-µm 24.
 This finish is largely uniform but does not provide a 100% uniform finish.